A bridge is a dental restoration that replaces one or more missing teeth. A dental bridge is permanent and cannot be removed.

 - Implant bridges: Used when not enough healthy teeth or enough teeth to support the bridge.
 Anchors into dental implants.

 - Resin-bonded bridges: Used when the missing teeth are at the front of your mouth.
-Fusing together artificial teeth to metal bands and cemented to the back of your natural teeth.
+This involves fusing together artificial teeth to metal bands and cemented to the back of your natural teeth.

 - Cantilever bridges: Used when healthy teeth are on only one side of the gap.
 Anchors the artificial tooth over one or more of your natural adjacent teeth.